bgoosman/graphxrdev/pages/user-guides/getting-started-in-graphxr/introducing-graphxr-projects.md

 The **Projects** page is your portal to create and manage individual GraphXR projects.
-It’s also where you review details of your GraphXR account and register your questions and comments.
+It’s also where you review details of your GraphXR account and register questions and comments.

 ![](/01_02_04_ProjectsPage1080.png)